restorecommerce/handlebars-helperized/README.md

 // result === '<p>Hello, <i>John</i></h1>';
 ````

-For localized content, you can leverage the `t` helper inside of your templates and provide **t**ranslation templates as the *third* parameter of the renderer like this:
+For localized content, you can leverage the `t` helper inside of your templates and provide **t**ranslation texts as the *third* parameter of the renderer like this:

 ````js
 // require the library